 Chairish is another furniture specialist, but they sell more than just chairs.

 Unlike Trove, Chairish isn’t free: there’s a 20% commission.
 This fee is steep, so it may seem like a no-brainer to opt for a no-fees site, but there are some benefits to using Chairish.

 Chairish specializes in high-quality items rather than any old pieces of furniture, which attracts buyers who are willing to pay more rather than those who want the cheapest thing they can find.
 They could be worth considering if you know you have a good piece or item to sell.

 Carousell is in Singapore and currently only operates in the Australasia region: Australia, Hong Kong, Indonesia, Malaysia, New Zealand, Singapore, and Taiwan.
 However, it recently opened in Canada and may expand to the USA soon.

 Vinted is another option to consider for anyone looking to declutter their wardrobe.
-The site is strictly limited to second-hand clothes and jewelry.
+The site is strictly limited to selling jewelry and second-hand clothes.

 Boasting 22 million members, Vinted is a popular app to sell your stuff.
 It’s free to join, and there are no listing fees.
 Payment is through PayPal.

 Depop is for selling clothes, but they’ve positioned themselves as a community for handmade, creative, and vintage items.